 Roughly chop your broccoli and asparagus so they're ready to chuck in.
 Stick the kettle on and prepare 400ml of chicken stock.

-Once the 8 minutes is up add the veggies in the dish and cook for a further 6 minutes and then throw in the chicken, mustard, stock and creme freiche.
+Once the 8 minutes is up add the veggies to the dish and cook for a further 6 minutes and then throw in the chicken, mustard, stock and creme fraiche.
 Bring to the boil and then turn down to simmer away.

-Mix together the water and cornflour and add this to the mixture and stir until it is a little bit thicker.
+Mix together the water and cornflour.
+Add this to the mixture and stir until it is a little bit thicker.

 Cut your pastry to the right shape of your dish (a medium circle or square one will work) fill with ingredients and then top.
-Push the pastry with your fingers round the edge and make a slice in the top.
+Push the pastry with your fingers around the edge and make a slice on the top.
 Whisk two eggs and brush the top.

-Push the dish in the oven for 25 minutes on 180 degrees or until the pastry has become golden and crispy.
-Serve immediately with buttery potatoes and honey roasted carrots.
+Put the dish in the oven for 25 minutes* at 180 degrees or until the pastry has become golden and crispy.
+Serve immediately with buttery potatoes and honey-roasted carrots.